Skin Care for Acne-Prone, Combination, & Oily Skin

 Think about it from your skin’s point of view.
 All it really needs are three basic things: It wants to be cleansed so dirt and impurities don’t build up, toned so pores are conditioned and protected, and moisturized so it’s deeply nourished.

-You can make an effective, homemade organic skin care routine with three customizable DIY products: cleanser, toner, and moisturizer.
+You can make an effective, homemade organic skin care routine with three customizable DIY essential oil products: cleanser, toner, and moisturizer.

 Homemade facial cleanser

-You can make your own organic, natural face wash with all-natural ingredients like carrier oils, aloe vera gel, Castile soap, hydrosols, and essential oils.
+You can make your own organic, natural face wash with all-natural ingredients that have antibacterial properties like carrier oils, aloe vera gel, Castile soap, hydrosols, and essential oils.
 I’ll give you some specific suggestions for your skin type below.

 I don’t always use Castile soap in my natural face wash recipes.
 I’ve found aloe vera gel and carrier oil makes an excellent facial cleanser that collects impurities and rinses them away.
-That said, if your skin is oily, it’s helpful to have some Castile soap in your natural face wash to help break up the oil.
+That said, if your skin is oily, it’s helpful to have some Castile soap in your natural face wash to help break up the oil and loosen clogged pores.
+Aloe vera also has anti inflammatory properties than help prevent acne scars from forming.

 Homemade skin toner